ambernegi/Documentation/docs/design-thinking.md

-# Design Thinking Process & Impact
+# Design Thinking: Process & Impact

 My approach to documentation and design is rooted in empathy, clarity, and continuous improvement.
 I believe that great documentation should not only inform but also empower developers or aspiring developers to build amazing applications.